copperdogma/project-agent/docs/design.md

 - Auditing: JSONL audit under `.project-agent/logs/`
 - Rate limiting: per-email and per-slug throttles
 - Formatting: preserve original line endings; record in snapshot
+- MCP tool naming: use underscores; periods in tool names are not supported by some clients

 ## External References